Kaadhalan: Release

 Kaadhalan was released on 17 September 1994.
 The film was a major success, and by the end of January 1995 was expected to gross ₹15 crore against a budget of ₹3 crore in South India alone.

 Reception

 Malini Mannath of The Indian Express said, "[Kaadhalan] is better than expected, and will appeal to the college crowd."
 K. Vijiyan of New Straits Times said, "Sadly, the love story is not all that endearing as it is eclipsed by the dance songs."
-R. P. R. of Kalki praised the film for its grandeur, but criticised its story and Prabhu Deva's performance for being overshadowed by his dancing.
+R. P. R. of Kalki praised the film for its grandeur, but criticised its story and felt Prabhu Deva's performance was overshadowed by his dancing.